MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 ### "A remote operation is taking longer than expected" message box then failure to deploy

 Check your USB connection.
-A bad cable, a bad port, missing IPOverUSB, can all cause this.
+A bad cable, a bad port, missing IPOverUSB, can all cause this problem.
 But it's probably somewhere on the communication path from your PC to your device.

 ### Missing Windows SDK components